exploratory-io/book/tutorials/quick-start.md

 Let's take a look at the trend of the flight departure delay times during this time period of August, 2016.

 Select 'Line' chart and assign 'FL_DATE' column to X-Axis.
-The default data aggregation level for Date data is 'Year', but you can change it to 'Day' to see the daily trend.
+Since 'FL_DATE' column is Date data type, you can select a date level (e.g. Year, Month, Day) to aggregate the data.
+For example, you can set it to 'Day' to aggregate the data by day, instead of the default 'Year'.

 ![](images/quick-start-32.png)

 Now, assign 'DEP_DELAY' column to Y-Axis to see the trend of the flight departure delay time.
-The default data aggregation function is set to 'sum', but you can change this to something like 'Average'.
+The default data aggregation function is set to 'Sum', but you can change this to something like 'Average'.

 ![](images/quick-start-33.png)